rundax/go-bitsong/docs/gaia-tutorials/deploy-testnet.md

 make localnet-start
 ```

-This command creates a 4-node network using the bitsongdnode image.
+This command creates a 4-node network using the gaiadnode image.
 The ports for each node are found in this table:

 | Node ID     | P2P Port | RPC Port |